The Schafpate-project started in 2008 and can be split into two parts: The sheep sponsorship and the wool project. Both parts are closely linked.

 Because of the already increased quality of the wool, the sheep farmers gain more money with the shorn wool.
 We, as a yarn manufacturer, buy some of the wool and process it into our beautiful printed Opal sweater and sock wool, which is sold all over the world.
 With this project we keep jobs in Germany, the sheep farmers are supported, and in addition to this, active environmental and nature conservation is continually being pursued.
 The Schafpate badge documents the path from the sheep farmer to the consumer.
 The sheep farm of the family Smietana takes care of the Schafpate sheep.
 Every year there is a meeting at their sheep farm, where all the sponsors can visit their sheep and get to know the work of a sheep farmer.

-We were very pleased that so many of you showed up and spent the day with us.
-The weather mostly cooperated, so we had sunny hours with only a few rain showers.
+We were delighted that so many of you came and spent this beautiful late summer's day with us.
+The weather was perfect, allowing us to enjoy sunny and pleasant hours with almost 90 sponsors.

 Smietana sheep farm